 In this tutorial, we will show you how to install your ownCloud 8 on CentOS 7.
 For those of you who didn’t know, OwnCloud is free and open-source software that enables you to create a private “file-hosting” cloud.
 OwnCloud is similar to DropBox service with the difference of being free to download and install on your private server.
-Owncloud made by PHP and backend database MySQL (MariaDB), SQLLite, or PostgreSQL.
-OwnCloud also enables you to easily view and sync address book, calendar events, tasks, and bookmarks.
-You can access it via the good-looking and easy-to-use web interface or install the OwnCloud client on your Desktop or Laptop machine (supports Linux, Windows, and Mac OSX).
+Owncloud is made by PHP and backend database MySQL (MariaDB), SQLLite, or PostgreSQL.
+OwnCloud also enables you to easily view and sync address books, calendar events, tasks, and bookmarks.
+You can access it via the good-looking and easy-to-use web interface or install the OwnCloud client on your Desktop or Laptop machine (which supports Linux, Windows, and Mac OSX).

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation OwnCloud 8 on CentOS 7.
+I will show you the step-by-step installation OwnCloud 8 on CentOS 7.

 Install OwnCloud 8 on CentOS 7